akvankorlaar/manuscriptdesk/README.md

 **Important:**

-During the on-screen instructions you have to Enable file uploads
+During the on-screen instructions you have to Enable file uploads.
 For the other settings the default options can be used.

 ###Installing the extensions###